 Conventionally, colic is treated with a soothing mechanism (such as bouncing or making swooshing noises to mimic the sounds in the womb), stimulation for distraction (light, sound, calming scents), and sometimes a sedative.
 Sedation can affect brain chemistry and nerve cells, interfering with the natural and optimal function of a baby’s nervous system.
 Needless to say, there are natural ways to treat colic.
-As integrative pediatricians, we find that adjusting a mother’s diet when breastfeeding, switching baby formula, and using gentle manipulative therapies, such as craniosacral therapy or our chiropractor, helps tremendously.
+Integrative pediatricians find that adjusting a mother’s diet when breastfeeding, switching baby formula, and using gentle manipulative therapies, such as craniosacral therapy or a chiropractor, helps tremendously.

 Reflux is treated conventionally with frequent feeding in smaller amounts, elevating the head of the baby, keeping the baby upright after feeding, and burping often.
 These mechanical treatments help, but sometimes only minimally.
 They also keep parents from hours of needed rest.
 They have to wake more often to feed their baby, or to soothe a fussy, crying baby who has already eaten.
 If the cause is a food intolerance, the reflux can continue for months.
 We have found that sometimes treatment can be as simple as using the right probiotic, healthy bacteria that heals the gut.
 This is one example of an easy, effective approach to addressing the root cause.